Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Background and Related Work

-\textbf{Contrastive Learning} Let $\mathcal{T}$ be set of small transformations called `augmentations', where $t \in \mathcal{T} : X \rightarrow X'$.
+CL is a semi-supervised school of representation learning based on altering input samples \cite{Le-Khac2020ContrastiveReview}.
+Let $\mathcal{T}$ be a set of small transformations called `augmentations', where $t \in \mathcal{T} : X \rightarrow X'$.
 These augmentations are generally designed to manipulate the input sample in a way non-destructive to the `useful' information it represents.

-Common choices for images, for example, are gray-scaling and rotations.
+Augmentations can be understood as a method to increase the semantic coverage in the input space. } Common choices for images, for example, are gray-scaling and rotations.
+Intuitively, the augmentation defines an invariant transformation for the encoder to learn.
 Given an encoder's mapping $F(X_i) \rightarrow \hat{X_i}$, multiple augmentations of the same input sample should be as similar as possible.
+Again in simple terms, contrastive learners aim to represent slight variations on the same sample in similar ways, for example through cosine similarity.

-\textbf{Graph Representation Learning} \citet{Hamilton2020GraphLearning} provides a comprehensive summary of methods for Graph Representation Learning (GRL).
-Traditional methods to encode graphs as vectors include graph statistics such as centrality measures and clustering coefficients, but also kernel methods such as the Weisfeiler-Lehman (WL) kernel \cite{SchweitzerPASCAL2011Weisfeiler-LehmanBorgwardt}.
+\paragraph{Graph Representation Learning} \citet{Hamilton2020GraphLearning} provides a comprehensive summary of methods for graph representation learning.
+Traditional methods to encode graphs as vectors include graph statistics such as centrality measures and clustering coefficients, but also kernel methods such as the Weisfeiler-Lehman kernel \cite{SchweitzerPASCAL2011Weisfeiler-LehmanBorgwardt}.
 Expressive Graph Neural Networks (GNNs) models, generally through parameterised message-passing, can produce powerful representations of graphs.
-A number of GNN architectures have been proposed with the Graph Isomorphism Network (GIN) being the most expressive \cite{Zhou2020GraphApplications} in representation learning contexts.
+A number of GNN architectures have been proposed with the Graph Isomorphism Network (GIN) being the most expressive in message-passing representation learning contexts \cite{Zhou2020GraphApplications}.